Integrating with the CLCbio Genomics Server

 CLC workbench download link

-Ensure you have the most up-to-date version of the CLCbio Genomics Workbench (the software should tell you if there's a more recent version when you start it, or you can check this page on the CLCbio website)
+Ensure you have the most up-to-date version of the CLCbio Genomics Workbench (the software should tell you if there's a more recent version when you start it, or you can check this page on the CLCbio website).
+Register CLC Genomics workbench here and follow the steps to connect to CLCBio workbench license server.

-If you have not already done so, request a user account/allocation on the Center for Research Computing (CRC) cluster by filling out the required information on this page
+If you have not already done so, request a user account/allocation on the Center for Research Computing (CRC) cluster by filling out the required information on this page.
+Principal Investigator must be Pitt faculty, and faculty email is the faculty's pitt email.
+The faculty member is notified via email.

 If your computer is not connected to the Pitt network (e.g. you are working from home or on a trip), or you are working from a laptop that is connected to the UPMC network, make sure you setup Pitt SSLVPN, so that you can communicate with the Center for Research Computing (CRC) cluster (clcbio servers are using HTC cluster).
 Make sure that "Server URL" (4) is sremote.pitt.edu, and "Please select a Role" (14) is Firewall-SAM-USERS-Pulse.
 Note that there are many different VPN roles.
 Only Firewall-SAM-USERS-Pulse role can connect to CRC clusters.
 If your VPN is installed by system administrators and you are not sure what role is used, open Pulse Secure, and click + sign and follow the instructions in these figures (https://crc.pitt.edu/htc#Off-campus-access ).